 SERVERS & WAIT STAFF

-This is very possibly something that is already included in your caterer or venue contract.
 Look this over carefully PRIOR to the wedding day to avoid double-tipping or forgetting to give them a tip.
-If it is not clear whether a tip is provided or how many staff members there will be, be sure to ask your contact with that company.
+It may already be included in your caterer or venue contract.
+If it is not clear whether a tip is provided or how many staff members there will be, ask your contact with that company.
 Also, keep in mind that a “service charge” is often different than a tip.

 How Much: $15-30 per staff member